mag-nix/ros-rollback/README.md

 deploy .#local-qemu
 ```

-If you like to have prove; turn on monitoring of the ssh service in the virtual box terminal:
+If you like to have prove; turn on monitoring of the ssh service in the directly connected terminal (non-ssh):

 ``` bash
 watch --interval 1 systemctl status sshd.service